pandasrcute/cse15l-lab-reports/lab-report-4-week-8.md

 ```

 3. Do you think there is a small (<10 lines) code change that will make your program work for snippet 3 and all related cases that have newlines in brackets and parentheses?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.<br>
 **Answer:**  I believe that the program would need a more involved-change since there are so many related cases to check for.
-Examples would be to check for spaces in between `(` and `)` and ignore them since markdown only reads the actual link and check for valid links because it shouldn't be several lines as in the failed output provided.<br>
+Examples would be to check for spaces in between `(` and `)` and ignore them since markdown only reads the actual link and check for valid links because it shouldn't be several lines as in the failed output provided.